Pinzón brothers

-Martín Alonso and Vicente Yáñez, captains of the caravels La Pinta and La Niña, respectively on Columbus's first voyage, are the best known of the brothers, but the third brother, the lesser-known Francisco Martín, was aboard the Pinta as its master.
+The eldest of the three brothers, Martín Alonso, and the youngest, Vicente Yáñez, served as captains of the caravels La Pinta and La Niña, respectively, on Columbus's first voyage from 1492 to 1493.
+The third brother, the lesser-known Francisco Martín, was aboard the Pinta as its master.

 It was thanks to Martín Alonso that the seamen of the Tinto-Odiel were motivated to participate in Columbus's undertaking.
 He also supported the project economically, supplying money from his personal fortune.

-Francisco, master of the Pinta, appears to have participated in Columbus's third and fourth voyages of discovery as well as in the first, but because his name was a common one, the facts of his life cannot be easily sorted out from those of contemporaries with the same name.

-Vicente Yáñez, the youngest of the three brothers, besides participating in Columbus's first voyage, once Columbus's monopoly on transatlantic trade was ended, made several voyages to the Americas on his own account and is generally credited with the discovery of Brazil.
+Francisco, master of the Pinta, appears to have participated in Columbus's third and fourth voyages of discovery as well as the first, but because his name was a common one, the facts of his life cannot be easily sorted out from those of contemporaries with the same name.
+Vicente Yáñez, besides participating in Columbus's first voyage, made several voyages to the Americas on his own account after Columbus's monopoly on transatlantic trade ended and is generally credited with the discovery of Brazil.

 Although they sometimes quarreled with Columbus, on several occasions the Pinzón brothers were instrumental in preventing mutiny against him, particularly during the first voyage.
 On 6 October, Martín intervened in a dispute between Columbus and the crew by proposing an altered course (which Columbus eventually accepted) and thus calmed simmering unrest.
 A few days later, on the night of 9 October 1492, the brothers were forced to intercede once again, and this time they proposed the compromise that if no land was sighted during the next three days, the expedition would return to Spain.
-On the morning of the 12th, land (there is some question of the location: see Guanahani) was in fact sighted by Juan Rodriguez Bermejo (also known as Rodrigo de Triana).
+On the morning of the 12th, land (there has long been debate about the exact location; see Guanahani) was in fact sighted by Juan Rodriguez Bermejo (also known as Rodrigo de Triana).